-When I spoke to Tommy Hearns on the 212th edition of “On The Ropes” I asked him about his encounter with Hagler, and he discussed in detail his thoughts on the fight, how he felt going into it, and why he ultimately chose to fight the way he did.
+In part 2 of my “On The Ropes” I asked him about his encounter with Hagler, and he discussed in detail his thoughts on the fight, how he felt going into it, and why he ultimately chose to fight the way he did.
 I also talked to Tommy about his rematch with Sugar Ray Leonard, his comeback against Virgil Hill and his problems with Iran Barkley.
-Here is what Thomas ‘The Hitman’ Hearns had to say in part 2 of his interview.
+Here is what Thomas ‘The Hitman’ Hearns had to say.

 Jenna J: You stopped Roberto Duran in 2 rounds by KO.
 How does it feel to be the only person to ever stop him in that way?